 The best product managers are constantly learning and improving the way they work.
-If you’re just starting a career in product management or just want to understand more about the role, these seven best practices, collected from , provide some important insights into the art and practice of product management.
+If you’re just starting a career in product management or just want to understand more about the role, these seven best practices and product management glossary, collected from , provide some important insights into the art and practice of product management.

 Product Management Best Practices to Live By

 1. Understand Company Goals